AreaMt. Zao

 Yunushi Ichijo

 Of all the charms of Yunushi Ichijo, the highlight for me is the food.
 Head Chef Hideo Sato has earned accolades from prestigious organizations, including the national government.
-Despite the prestige, the kitchen remains flexible and is willing to plan custom menus to accommodate a vegetarians, vegans, and those with food allergies.
+Despite the prestige, the kitchen remains flexible and is willing to plan custom menus to accommodate vegetarians, vegans, and those with food allergies.
 They serve some of the best vegetarian kaiseki I’ve ever had.
 Many of the vegetables they serve, and even the rice, is grown on their own farm.
 Naturally, they also serve fine meat, fish, and beverages, including French champagne and local sake.

 Wesley Keppel-Henry

 The omotenashi at Yunushi Ichijo is superlative.
-From the moment you arrive at until the moment you say goodbye, you will be treated with attentive yet unobtrusive service that makes a stay here feel much more expensive than it really is.
+From the moment you arrive until the moment you say goodbye, you will be treated with attentive yet unobtrusive service that makes a stay here feel much more expensive than it really is.
 It was during dinner, when my second course arrived, that the staff’s attention to detail really became apparent: though the first-course place setting had been arranged for someone right-handed, without a word, from the second course onward the place setting was rearranged to suit a left-hander.
 My waiter must have noticed I was left-handed during the first course and adjusted the later place settings accordingly.

 Wesley Keppel-Henry

-Last Update
+• Last Update

 March 30, 2020